 The Battle Royale King

 PlayerUnknown’s Battlegrounds was initially launched as part of Steam Early Access back in March 2017.
-Within a few months, the game became a massive hit and popularized the Battle Royale genre as we known it.
+Within a few months, the game became a massive hit and popularized the Battle Royale genre as we know it.
 PUBG wasn’t the first Battle Royale game but it was by far the most successful one for most of 2017.
 That is, until Fortnite came along.

 The original Fortnite was released in July 2017 and was met with mostly negative reviews by players and critics alike.
 Epic Games were quick on their feet, however, and decided to change direction asap.
 Taking advantage of PUBG’s huge popularity, Epic Games decided to launch a Battle Royale Mode for Fortnite, which came out a few months later in September.